Valid confidence intervals for post-model-selection predictors

 \subsection{On the merits of the non-standard targets}

-\begin{rem} \normalfont\emph{(On the merits of} $\beta _{\hat{M }}^{(n)}$ \emph{and} $x_{0}^{\prime }{[\hat{M}]}\beta _{\hat{M}}^{(n)}$\emph{ \ as targets for inference) }(i) As already noted, the (non-standard) coverage target in \cite{berk13valid} is $\beta _{\hat{M}}^{(n)}$ (where these authors choose to represent it in what they call `full model indexing').
-While $\beta _{\hat{M}}^{(n)}$ has a clear technical meaning as the coefficient vector that provides the best approximation of $\mu $ by elements of the form $X[\hat{M}]\gamma $ w.r.t. the Euclidean distance, the merits of this quantity as a target for statistical inference are less clear.
-Note that if one adopts this quantity as the target for inference, one is confronted with the fact that the target then depends on the data $Y$ via $\hat{M}$ (implying that the target as well as its dimension are random); furthermore, different model selection procedures give rise to different targets $\beta _{\hat{M}}^{(n)}$.
-Also note that, e.g., the meaning of the first component of the target $\beta _{\hat{M}}^{(n)}$ depends on the selected model ${\hat{M}}$.
-The target $x_{0}^{\prime }{[\hat{ M}]}\beta _{\hat{M}}^{(n)}$ considered in this paper, while again being random and sharing many of the properties of $\beta _{\hat{M}}^{(n)}$ just mentioned, seems to be somewhat more amenable to interpretation as a target for inference since it is simply the random convex combination $ \sum_{M}x_{0}^{\prime }{[M]}\beta _{M}^{(n)}\boldsymbol{1}({\hat{M}=M})$ of the (infeasible) predictors $x_{0}^{\prime }{[M]}\beta _{M}^{(n)}$ (which one would typically use if model $M$ is forced upon one for prediction and which all have one and the same dimension, not depending on the data).
+\begin{rem} \normalfont\emph{\ }(i) As already noted, the (non-standard) coverage target in \cite{berk13valid} is $\beta _{\hat{M} }^{(n)}$ (where these authors choose to represent it in what they call `full model indexing').
+While $\beta _{\hat{M}}^{(n)}$ has a clear technical meaning as the coefficient vector that provides the best approximation of $ \mu $ by elements of the form $X[\hat{M}]\gamma $ w.r.t. the Euclidean distance, adopting this quantity as the target for inference confronts one with the fact that the target then depends on the data $Y$ via $\hat{M}$ (implying that the target as well as its dimension are random); furthermore, different model selection procedures give rise to different targets $\beta _{ \hat{M}}^{(n)}$.
+Also note that, e.g., the meaning of the first component of the target $\beta _{\hat{M}}^{(n)}$ depends on the selected model ${\hat{M}}$ .
+The target $x_{0}^{\prime }{[\hat{M}]}\beta _{\hat{M}}^{(n)}$ considered in this paper, while again being random and sharing many of the properties of $\beta _{\hat{M}}^{(n)}$ just mentioned, seems to be somewhat more amenable to interpretation since it is simply the random convex combination $ \sum_{M}x_{0}^{\prime }{[M]}\beta _{M}^{(n)}\boldsymbol{1}({\hat{M}=M})$ of the (infeasible) predictors $x_{0}^{\prime }{[M]}\beta _{M}^{(n)}$ (which one would typically use if model $M$ is forced upon one for prediction and which all have one and the same dimension, not depending on the data).